Coderkayc/Coderkayc/README.md

                                                                             FRONTEND DEVELOPER
-                                                                        currently learning JAVASCRIPT
+                                                                     Currently learning JAVASCRIPT & REACT
-                                                                would like to collaborate with friends or team
+                                                                Would like to collaborate with friends or team U can hit me up on x(twitter) via the username (Coderkayc)